|San José State University|

 Here are the results of the regression analysis for the 2931 nuclides.

-The figures in the square brackets below a coefficient is its t-ratio, the ratio of the coefficient to its standard deviation.
-The t-ratios indicate that the coefficients are statistically significantly different from zero.
+The figure in the square brackets below a coefficient is its t-ratio, the ratio of the coefficient to its standard deviation.
+In order for a regression coefficient to be significantly different from zero at the 95 percent level of confidence its t-ratio must be greater than or equal to 2.0 in magnitude.
+The t-ratios above indicate that the coefficients are statistically significantly different from zero.

 The assertions of the conventional model of nuclear structure are not born out.
 Two of the three coefficients are negative.
 The negative values for cnn and cpp indicate that the force between two like nucleons is a repulsion.
 The positive value for cnp indicates the force between two unlike nucleons is an attraction.